 “They won’t need good scripties?”

 “What do I do now that it’s over?
 Take the patrol job?”
-Eysin had felt a relief – the training was over and she could now focus on her new specialty – but there had not been any surprises for a while and it did not look like she could make them move in some quicker way.
-And Daegan wasn’t paying so much – Eysin could hardly pay her part of the rent in Denea’s super comfy room.
+Eysin had felt a relief – the training was over and she could now focus on her new speciality – but there had not been any surprises for a while and it did not look like she could make her personal projects progress any faster.
+And Daegan wasn’t paying much – Eysin could hardly pay her part of the rent in Denea’s super comfy room.

 “Short on money?”
 He guessed – he knew most guilds were paying pretty bad.